piy0999/Egalex/README.md

 In case you don't want to setup a private network and want to instead use ethereum, there is a ethereum/solidity solution too.

-A fallback node server has also been setup that calls the Case Factory on Rinkeby Network and creates a new case with details sent by the mobile app.
+A fallback node server has also been setup for the app if it can't access the ethereum network (Rinkeby for testing) itself.
+The fallback server calls the Case Factory on Rinkeby Network and creates a new case with details sent by the mobile app.
+This node server's gas costs can be paid via charity.

 Inside ethereum folder, insert 12-word mnemonic and infura node link in `./ethereum/web3.js` and then Run `./node_modules/babel-cli/bin/babel-node.js --presets node6 ./server.js`